na-na-hi/renget/archive/mib4v.md

 `FAITH: He'd better not.`
 `EDIE: Yeah, he'd better not.`

 `They're sitting in a loose circle around MINNIE's bed.
 Outside, EDIE can hear a hundred voices shouting over one another, overlapping and mingling in a raucous chorus of celebration.
-Some are familiar; others less so.
-For a brief instant, she almost fancies that she can hear SANDATSU OWARI talking, but the moment soon passes.`
+Some are familiar; others less so.`

 `HAILEY: Hifumi just beat Majo Shimā the other day.` `MAX, sarcastically: Oh, really?
 I didn't know that.`